Job Openings

 • Incorporates WPC’s constituent-focused customer service values in work habits and interaction with others.

-• Encourages visitors to become WPC members.
+• Encourages customers to become WPC members.

 • May occasionally wait on and assist customers with purchases in the Museum Store as needed.